 Students receiving financial aid should discuss dropping courses with a financial aid counselor.
-After the published add/drop period for GSW courses or eCore courses, students may adjust their schedules by "withdrawal" only.
+After thepublished add/drop period for GSW courses or eCore courses, students may adjust their schedules by "withdrawal" only.
 (See below.)

 Students registered for courses that have the first class meeting after the designated add/drop period, will be subject to the withdrawal from class policy or the withdrawal from the university policy below.
-Online classes will have a participation activity to document participation in the course for purposes of financial aid.
+Online classes will have a participation activity scheduled within the enrollment verification period to document participation in the course for purposes of financial aid.